 Carl Droms, Treasurer

-Rosie Lynch, a recent graduate of JMU (Class of 2016).
-As a student, she was a founding member and media coordinator for a fossil fuel divestment campaign, Divest JMU, and its parent organization, the Climate Justice Coalition.
+As a student, Rosie was a founding member and media coordinator for a fossil fuel divestment campaign, Divest JMU, and its parent organization, the Climate Justice Coalition.
 She wrote a couple of Letters to the Editor in JMU’s newspaper, the Breeze, (see A call to action, Feb.
 9, 2017 and Administration doesn’t understand importance of Divest JMU, Oct.
 14, 2015) and worked with local student-led radio (WXJM), the Daily News-Record, and TV station WHSV to publicize the campaign.